ginstrom/kanji-recognition/cline_docs/codebaseSummary.md

 ## Recent Significant Changes

+- [2025-05-17] Fixed LMDB environment handling in genkanji.py to properly close environments and avoid "closed/deleted/dropped object" errors
+- [2025-05-17] Added test_mode parameter to main() function in genkanji.py to support unit testing
+- [2025-05-17] Updated genkanji.py to exclusively load characters from kanji.lmdb database
+- [2025-05-17] Modified genkanji.py to generate images only for characters in the existing kanji.lmdb database
+- [2025-05-17] Modified genkanji.py to generate images for all Japanese kanji characters with improved progress reporting
+- [2025-05-17] Added command-line arguments to make font and character limits configurable
+- [2025-05-17] Added genkanji.py module to generate font-based kanji images for all hiragana and kanji characters
+- [2025-05-17] Implemented comprehensive unit tests for genkanji.py module
+- [2025-05-17] Added fonttools dependency for font detection and processing
 - [2025-05-16] Updated project documentation to focus on touch/stylus input optimization
 - [2025-05-16] Documented the improved B&W conversion algorithm for touch input
 - [2025-05-16] Reprioritized roadmap to focus on touch input optimization